$250 million offshore wind monopile factory to open in Paulsboro

 "We had a lot of friends saying they weren't seeing anything," Sweeney said.
 "Something as big as this takes some time.
 There were tough negotiations, but we got there."

-In September Sweeney and two assemblymen asked the Board of Public Utilities to suspend its approval of the Ocean Wind project, saying the company had not kept promises about economic development in their district.
+In September, Sweeney and two assemblymen asked the state Board of Public Utilities to suspend its approval of the Ocean Wind project, saying the company had not kept promises about economic development in their district.

+ATLANTIC CITY — New Jersey’s largest utility bought a 25% stake in an offshore wind farm Fri…

-But Tittel said his group has major issues with the Gibbstown Liquified Natural Gas Port, which is also located on the Delaware River in Gloucester County and got final approval early this month.
+But Tittel said his group has major issues with the Gibbstown Liquefied Natural Gas Port, which is also located on the Delaware River in Gloucester County and got final approval early this month.

 Contact: 609-272-7219